michaelmarty/UniDec/readme.md

 ## UniDec Documentation

-Documentation is for the Python engine and GUI and can be found at http://michaelmarty.github.io/UniDecDocumentation/.
+Documentation for the Python engine and GUI can be found at https://michaelmarty.github.io/UniDecDev/.
 Sorry, it's no great documentation, and I'm way behind on completing it.
 I'm still working on documenting some of the windows and extensions (including MetaUniDec and C code), but the core features should be here.

 My goal is that this documentation will allow you to use the power of the UniDec python engine for scripting data analysis routines and performing custom analysis.
 Also, it will allow you to add new modules to the UniDec GUI.